JavaZakariae/javascript-notes/README.md

 - Global scope, local scope, block scope, function hoising, function scope, nested scopes
 - Using the `var` keyword, we can create two variables with the same name.
 <img src="https://github.com/JavaZakariae/javascript-notes-for-javadevelopers/tree/master/resources/scopes.png">

 - As we can see in the above example, the variable `one` is a global variable and can be accessed from anywhere, the `number` variable declared with `let` keyword is local to its function and can not be accessed globally, the variable `three` even with the `var` keyword can not be accessed globally because its scope is the same as the function `innerFunction()` and can only be accessed inside the getApi function.
-For more details about scopes, visit the following links: [1](https://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var), [2](https://medium.com/@vincent.bocquet/var-let-const-en-js-quelles-diff%C3%A9rences-b0f14caa2049).
+For more details about scopes, visit the following links, [1](https://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var), [2](https://medium.com/@vincent.bocquet/var-let-const-en-js-quelles-diff%C3%A9rences-b0f14caa2049).

 - For those reasons, it is recommended to use the `let` or the `const` keywords whenever possible.